sanki4489/Kotlin-Android-Projects/README.md

 # Kotlin-Android-Projects
+#Self project
+Sem: 5th      Subject: Android Programming
+Objectives:
-Check my android projects with kotlin as coding language check all the branches for more projects
+1.Create few simple apps with android studio with kotlin check all the branches for more projects